-In EYFS, we use a number of strategies to develop good learning behaviours including praise, immediate feedback, stickers, stampers, discussion and time for reflection.
+EYFS, we use a number of strategies to develop good learning behaviours including praise, immediate feedback, stickers, stampers, discussion and time for reflection.

-KS1, we use Dojos, stampers, stickers, certificates and discussion.
+KS1, we use praise, stickers, certificates and discussion.

-KS2, we use a 'traffic light' system, stampers, stickers, certificates and discussion.
+KS2, we use a 'traffic light' system, stickers, certificates and discussion.

-In individual cases, we use an Incentive Reward Chart to encourage good behavior choices.
+In individual cases, FOR Ks1 and KS2, we use an Incentive Reward Chart to encourage good behaviour choices.